 The Roth IRA offers a smart way to save for retirement.
 Although contributions are not tax-deductible as with a traditional IRA, withdrawals are tax-free, once you reach 59 1/2 years of age, and it's been at least five years since the IRA was started.
 If you are unemployed, whether or not you can add to your IRA may depend on whether your spouse is working.
 In addition, you can benefit from a useful exception to the early-withdrawal rules.

 Earned Income Requirement

 Although the rules state you must earn taxable compensation to open or contribute to an IRA, if you are married, your spouse can contribute to an IRA for you, even while you are unemployed, provided there is enough income.
 However, the amount you can contribute to a Roth phases out at certain income levels.
 Even though you may be unemployed, if you are married filing jointly, it's your combined income that will determine the amount you can contribute.
-The maximum contribution begins to phase out at an adjusted gross income of $178,000, as of 2013.
-Above $188,000 of joint income, you may not contribute to a Roth at all.
+The maximum contribution begins to phase out at a modified adjusted gross income greater than or equal to $186,000 , as of 2018.
+At $196,000 or above of joint income, and you may not contribute to a Roth at all.